Generic selectors

 These tumors usually occurred in the fifth decade of life[6] with a median age of 55 years old.[5]
 They have significant female predominance.[5]
 However, few studies display equal gender distribution.[2]

 The most common symptom is epigastric discomfort.
-Other symptoms include upper gastrointestinal bleeding,[7] which might be life threating and can lead to anemia and melena.
+Other symptoms include upper gastrointestinal bleeding,[7] which might be life threatening and can lead to anemia and melena.
 Other symptoms include epigastric pain,[8] nausea and vomiting.
 In this case, the patient initially presented with anemia and coffee ground vomiting, which is a worrisome sign of upper gastrointestinal bleeding.

 A close differential diagnosis of gastric glomus tumor includes GIST.
 To differentiate these two entities based only on clinical and radiological features is challenging, as both tumors can appear as well circumscribed submucosal masses on CT scan, upper gastrointestinal endoscopy, and on Barium meal study,[1,2] and both might cause bleeding as a clinical symptom.
 Endoscopic ultrasound manifestation may detect the layer from which the tumor is arising and give a clue to the correct diagnosis.
 However, Tsagkataki et al. stated that there are no pathognomonic endoscopic findings that point toward glomus tumor.[6]
 Adequate biopsy taken through endoscopy is problematic, as the tumor is located deep and there is a high risk of bleeding.[9]
 Hence, the gold standard diagnostic tool is histopathological examination after surgical excision.